tshead/blade-nano-cps/README.md

 # Blade Nano CPS

-Tips, tricks, and notes for the Blade Nano CPS helicopter.
+For tips, tricks, and notes for the Blade Nano CPS helicopter, see the [[wiki]].